 In some affected individuals which is extremely likely to be girls, signs and symptoms of ornithine transcarbamylase may not appear until later in life but have a history of Vomiting, hallucinating, Lethargy, being very fussy eaters (which is them unknowingly restricting there protein) may be pale skinned and have been admitted a lot to hospital only to be sent home with a wrong diagnosis for there symptoms, many affected by Urea Cycle Disorders also have a diagnosis of autism. if the condition is undiagnosed and untreated, hyperammonemic coma or death may occur.
 If an undiagnosed affected women later in life has had very few symptoms it’s likely the good X as well as the Bad X is within their liver compensating but undiagnosed and untreated, hyperammonemic coma or death may still occur .

-On the left is a video of such an inspirational little girl called Alyssa who has OTC deficiency but wasn’t diagnosed until she was 8 years old when the condition almost killed her, doctors said at the time she was going to die but she managed to survive despite the odds but sadly has been left with a catastrophic brain injury.
+On the left is a video of a little girl called Alyssa who has OTC but wasn’t diagnosed until she was 8 years old when the condition almost killed her, doctors said at the time she was going to die but she managed to survive despite the odds but sadly has been left with a catastrophic brain injury.

-When Alyssa was born she was in the Special Care Baby Unit for 4 days with Hypothermia and Vomiting, As a baby she vomited a lot and was taken into hospital a few times, the parents were sent home and told to just syringe her water, consultants said she just had a dairy intolerance and to use soya milk to feed her with, Alyssa was delayed with speech and did echolalia around the age of 3 year, her parents were told by the consultant Alyssa was under that she had global developmental delay, she then went on to be diagnosed with Autism, Alyssa’s vomiting become less often once she was off formula and choosing her own foods although vomiting was still an issue (being a very picky eater) her speech improved although it was typically autistic.
+As a baby she was in ICU for Four days with Vomiting after being born, she vomited a lot and was taken into hospital a few times, the parents were sent home and told to just syringe her water, consultants said she just had a dairy intolerance and to use soya milk to feed her with, Alyssa was delayed with speech and did echolalia around the age of 3 year, her parents were told by the consultant Alyssa was under that she had global developmental delay, she then went on to be diagnosed with Autism, Alyssa’s vomiting become far less often once she was off formula and choosing her own foods (being a very picky eater) her speech improved.

 On occasions Alyssa hallucinated and become almost feral, the local doctors said it was just a lack of glucose so parents gave her lucozade which seem to return her to her normal self, Alyssa was doing well until 6 Months before her brain injury, she hallucinated, become delusional and very floppy, she was admitted to her local hospital and treated for suspected meningitis, once well she was discharged home again.